justcallme-tchi/justcallme-tchi/README.md

 - 📫 How to reach me **hassani.chaima18@gmail.com**

-- ✨ Fun fact about me -> **I love mixing tech with creativity & I believe debugging is just detective work in disguise 🕵️‍♀️**
+- ✨ Fun fact: I love mixing tech with creativity, and I believe debugging is just detective work in disguise 🕵️‍♀️ (with snacks 🍫)

 <h3 align="left">Connect with me:</h3>
 <p align="left">